gycsaba96/psa-ebpf-parser-metadata-issue/README.md

                    ^
 ```

-For reproducibility purposes, I created a repository with a minimal example: .
-One can reproduce the issue with the following commands:
+For reproducibility purposes, I created this [repository with a minimal example](https://github.com/gycsaba96/psa-ebpf-parser-metadata-issue).
+One can reproduce the issue using the following commands:

 ```
 make p4c-docker-setup